HairySpoon/htlfc/docs/INSTALL.md

 Under the working directory created above, go to the `src/` sub-directory.
 Validate the executable:

-    $ ./htlfc -h
+    $ ./htlfc.py -h

-To complete your evaluation of HTLFC, try any of the following:
+To continue your evaluation of HTLFC, try any of the following:
->* Launch `htlfc` as above, provide a full path to `infile` and `outfile`.
+>* Launch `htlfc.py` as above, provide a full path to `infile` and `outfile`.
->* Starting at the location of `infile`, launch `htlfc` using a full path.
+>* Starting at the location of `infile`, launch `htlfc.py` using a full path.
->* Launch `htflc -g` and select files through the data entry form.
+>* Launch `htflc.py -g` and select files through the data entry form.

 ## PIP Method
-Use this method to install HTLFC into your `PYTHONPATH` so that it may be invoked from anywhere.
+Use this method to install HTLFC into your operating system.

 Ensure that `pip3` version 18.1 or later is installed:

     $ pip3 -V

+### From Local Repository
+If you followed the manual method above, HTLFC can be installed from the working directory (not `src`) as follows:

+    $ pip3 install .

 ### From GitHub
+To install HTLFC without making a working copy do this...

     $ pip3 install git+https://github.com/HairySpoon/htlfc.git

 ### Execute
-Validate the executable; run this command from anywhere...
+Validate the executable.
+Launch `htlfc` (without the `.py` extension) from anywhere...

     $ htlfc -h

-Usage instructions appear in the `README.md` file in the repository on GitHub.
+Note that user documentation remains in the `README.md` file on the GitHub repository.